mathias82/frida-commands/README.md

 # frida-commands

 The script contains frida commands, for example such as finding and saving the classes of a package to a document, as well as finding the methods of a class and saving it to the output-fridaTxt folder .
-Basically create the javascript documents.
+Basically creates the javascript documents.

 # Prerequisite